 Those facts shape every recommendation.
 Without them, the answers are technically sound and organizationally tone-deaf.
 With them, you get a collaborator that understands the constraints, respects ownership boundaries, and stays inside what the team already committed to.

 Practitioner reports converge on roughly 40-60% less time spent on session-setup prompts when persistent org context is loaded — though the spread is wide and depends on team size and workflow shape.[2]
-The bigger gain shows up downstream: outputs need fewer correction cycles because the model is no longer guessing at the org topology.
+The bigger gain shows up downstream: outputs need fewer correction cycles because the model isn't guessing at the org topology.

-Each section closes a specific gap the model cannot infer from your code.
+Each section closes a specific gap the model can't infer from your code.

 Teams, leads, what they own.
 Reporting lines if they affect routing.
 When Claude proposes a change to a service, it should know which team to tag for review and whose roadmap absorbs the impact.
 Without this, every suggestion routes to the same default reviewer regardless of ownership.